laingangiang2006/Python-Excel-Bike-Sales-Analysis/README.md

 # Bike Sales Analysis

-This project explores a bike sales dataset through end-to-end data analysis from raw data cleaning to visual insights, using Excel, Python and Canva.
+This project explores a bike sales dataset through end-to-end data analysis from raw data cleaning to visual insights, using Excel, Python.

 ---